John-SC-Wu/idurar-erp-crm/README.md

 ## Show your support

-Dont forget to give a ⭐️ to this project ...
+Do forget to give a ⭐️ to this project ...
 Happy coding!